-Even though the Christoffel symbols of the FLRW metric of the meVSL model are the same form as those of GR, the Riemann curvature tensors of meVSL are different from those of GR.
-This is because the Riemann curvature tensors are obtained from the derivatives of the Christoffel symbols including the time-varying speed of light with respect to the cosmic time $t$ ({\it i.e.}, the scale factor $a$).
+Even though the Christoffel symbols of the FLRW metric of the meVSL model are the same form as those of GR, the Riemann curvature tensors of the meVSL are different from those of GR.
+The reason for this is that the derivatives of the Christoffel symbols, which include the time-varying speed of light for the cosmic time $t$ (\textit{i.e.}, the scale factor, $a$), yield the Riemann curvature tensors.
 Thus, one obtains the correction term ($H^2 d \ln \tc/ d \ln a$) in both $\tensor{R}{^0_i_0_j}$ and $\tensor{R}{^i_0_0_j}$.